MrManos/MetroBikeData/README.md

-# The MetroBike Insights App
+# The MetroBike Insights API

 MetroBike is key part of Austin's public transportation infrastructure.
 Currently the City of Austin provides a public dataset of all metrobike trips as well as a dataset of active and inactive MetroBike kiosks.
 Our application synergizes these two datasets and provides users an efficent way to explore this data.
 This repository is used to develop, test and host our MetroBike Data Analysis web application.